aaronlifton/Gooo/README.md

 ## Philosophy
 > "Go on Rails (Without the Rails)"

+> What is a framework? framework (noun): an essential supporting structure of a building, vehicle, or object, a basic structure underlying a system, concept, or text

 * inspired by PHP, clean code architecture, and the beauty of the Go language and its interface type

-### Modular architecture
+## Modular architecture
 * model
   * type `map[string]interface{}`, behaves like a struct
   * implement your model interface types with anonymous `BaseModel` field
     * use `` `json:"-"` `` for type safety and Go lang future proofing
-  * implement functions and variables that all models should have in the `Model` interface type
+  * implement functions and variables available to all models with anonymous `BaseModel` field in the `Model` interface type
 * template
   * parses templates in `tmpl/` folder and defines how they are rendered
-  * currently uses the Go `html/template` package to parse and render
+  * currently uses the Go [`html/template`](http://golang.org/pkg/html/template/) package to parse and render
 * view
   * handles routes
-  * fetches rows from database as [Model](about:blank) interfaces
+  * fetches rows from database as type Model interfaces
 * conversion
   * everything in Go descends from the interface type (essentially)
   * to ease interaction with templates and databases, they must be converted